What Will Future Generations Condemn Us For?

 The conversations with Emily, who is an educator and a great aunt, sometimes are eye-rollingly hilarious.
-You don’t need to be grandparents, like us, just parents of children who are at least teenagers to know how differently they see the world.
-Most of the distinctions and contrasts are because they have grown up in a world vastly different than the one we did.
+You don’t need to be grandparents, like Lisa and myself, just parents of children who are at least teenagers, to know how differently they see the world.
+Of course, most of the distinctions and contrasts are because they have grown up in a world so vastly different than the one we did.

-A major challenge for pro-lifers is to ensure that in whatever dissimilar ways our children and grandchildren view the world around them, they do not lose sight of the unchangeables, the foundational principles that are our ethical and moral North Star.
+A major challenge for pro-lifers is to ensure that in spite of whatever dissimilar ways our children and grandchildren view the world around them, they do not lose sight of the unchangeables, the foundational principles that are our ethical and moral North Star.
 That most assuredly includes the crucial importance of protecting the littlest Americans and those who are medically vulnerable.

-We do so, for all the obvious reasons, but also because we believe that abortion is, at its core, profoundly un-American.
-As I have argued umpteen times, annihilating our own children is at war with the principles that undergird and sustain the American Experiment.
-However, we also labor to ensure the next generations are every bit as committed as we are for another reason.
-Let me explain.
+We do so, for all the obvious reasons, but also because we believe that at its core, abortion is profoundly un-American.
+As I have argued umpteen times, annihilating our own children is at war with the underpinnings that undergird and sustain the American Experiment.
+That not everyone sees that amazes me to this day.

 Before I go any further, let me make a couple of clarifications.
-For starters, as he points out, “not every disputed institution or practice is destined to be discredited.”
+For starters, as Prof. Appiah points out, “not every disputed institution or practice is destined to be discredited.”
 (More about that below.)

-And it’s not as if there weren’t people who vigorously protested against these particular evils.
-Although he doesn’t use the idiom, Appiah is discussing the culmination–the tipping point–at which the light goes on.
+And it’s not as if there weren’t people at the time who vigorously protested against these particular evils.
+Although he doesn’t use the idiom, Prof. Appiah is discussing the culmination–the tipping point–at which a critical mass is reached.

-Collectively, we are astounded by what we passively tolerated, if not acceptable, or at least were not bothered enough to go to the trouble of eliminating.
-We were blind, but now we see, although how those blinders were removed is not discussed in this particular essay, they no doubt are at length elsewhere in his scholarly work.
+At that juncture, collectively, we are astounded by what we passively tolerated, or, if were uneasy about it, were not bothered by it enough to go to the trouble of working to eliminate the evil.
+We were blind, but now we see.
+Although how those blinders were removed is not discussed in this particular essay, they no doubt are at length elsewhere in his scholarly work.

-In determining which conduct/institutions will someday be thrown into the dustbin of history, Appiah looks at past discards and argues that they were characterized by “three signs.”
+In determining which conduct/institutions will someday be thrown into the dustbin of history, Prof. Appiah looks at past discards and argues that their eventual overthrow were associated with “three signs.”